 - Crayons and oil pastels do not present an inhalation hazard, and thus are much safer than pastels.
 Some oil pastels can contain toxic pigments, but this is only a hazard by accidental ingestion.

-- Spray fixatives should be used with a spray booth that exhausts to the outside.
+- Use a spray booth that exhausts to the outside when using spray fixatives.
 If use of spray fixatives is occasional, you can use them outdoors with a NIOSH-approved respirator equipped with organic vapor cartridges and dust and mists filter for protection against inhalation of solvent vapors and particulates.
-An exhaust fan is also needed to remove organic vapors and particulates.
+An exhaust fan removes organic vapors and particulates from the air.

 - Don’t blow off excess pastel or charcoal dust with your mouth.
 Instead tap off the built up dust so it falls to the floor (or paper on floor).